niquet/learn-fast/README.md

 Experiment with the Learn Fast framework, adapt it to your needs, and share your feedback or improvements via Issues or Pull Requests.

-Let’s keep learning—and building—together! 🎉
+Let’s keep learning—and building—together! :tada: